 - The potential to collaborate.
 Following back other brands or social media influencers can begin a conversation about working together.

 There are also benefits to cleaning up your list of followers, removing bots and ghost accounts and blocking trolls and spammers.
 To manage Instagram followers effectively, you can make use of apps to clean up your list of followers and help you determine which accounts to follow back.

-This is an app to manage Instagram followers as it allows you to bulk unfollow accounts that are no longer useful to your brand, bulk block followers if you’re noticing spam accounts and bulk delete posts if you’re going through a rebrand.
+Mass Unfollow for Instagram, for example, is an app you can use to bulk unfollow accounts that are no longer useful to your brand and bulk block followers if you’re noticing spam accounts.